 If a bird in the hand is worth two in the bush, I'm guessing this three-in-one presser foot is easily worth a bird, a hand and a bush.
-We love a cool accessory that does several things.
-The Janome Clear View Quilting Foot and Guide Set comes with two guides: the Quarter Inch Guide and the Ditch Stitch Guide.
+We love a cool accessory that does several things, and the Janome Clear View Quilting Foot and Guide Set is one of our favorite multi-tasking tools.
+It comes with two guides: the Quarter Inch Guide and the Ditch Stitch Guide.
 The foot itself is clearly marked with red guide lines for ⅛" and ¼" seam allowances, as well as cornering marks for both ⅛" and ¼" seams in front and behind the needle drop.
 The foot is super easy to use and very lightweight.
 But be careful, the little guides are the Barbie® shoes of sewing; they could very easily get lost.
 Keep everything together in a little plastic bag.
 And don't let the name fool you; even though it says "quilting" on the package, this foot comes in handy for any project that requires precise seaming or topstitching.
 The foot is available in both standard width (7mm) as well as wide width (9mm).